aggelospaschos/data_structures_and_algorithms/1. Arrays/DynamicArrays.md

 When inserting a value into the array:

-1. If `length` equals `capacity`:
+If length equals capacity:
 a.
 Double the capacity
    - Create a new array with the new capacity
    - Copy elements from the old array to the new array
    - Make the new array the default one

-2. Insert the value at the end of the array: `array[length] = value`
+Insert the value at the end of the array:
+- `array[length] = value`

-3. Increase the `length` by 1
+Increase the length by 1

 ### Removal